murari0/Repulsion.jl/README.md

 If an unsupported file format is specified, or if the file format requires an external package that has not already been loaded by the user, the data is written to TSV as a fallback

+## Example of use

+angles=repulsion(100,3) for 100 grid points on a 4D sphere.
+angles=repulsion(1000,2,niter=1e8) for 1000 grid points on a 3D sphere, and setting the maximum number of convergence step to 1e8

 ## Citing
 If you use this code, please cite the following papers
 - H. J. Hogben, M. Krzystyniak, G. T. P. Charnock, P. J. Hore and I. Kuprov, *Spinach – A software library for simulation of spin dynamics in large spin systems*, J. Magn.
 Reson., 208 (**2011**) 179–194.